-The Company was incorporated in 1984 and is engaged in the exploration and development of mineral properties hosting copper-gold, gold, silver, copper, zinc and lead prospects located in Durango, Sinaloa and Zacatecas States, Mexico, and in British Columbia, Canada.
-During the period the company implemented exploration programs on its mineral projects in Mexico, including diamond drilling at the Colibri project and further evaluation of the Company's mineral claims in Durango and Sinaloa.
-The Company acquired three new projects in Durango and Sinaloa States, Mexico, through the staking of claims, entered into an Option and Joint Venture agreement with Blackcomb Minerals Inc. on its Salamandra and Victoria projects in March 2008, and in August 2008 signed an agreement with Pan American Silver Corp. to advance exploration on Pan American's Escobar and the Company's Sandra projects.
-The Company exhibited at various industry and investment conferences during the period.
-Uncertainties in the financial markets continued through the period, resulting in continued weakness in the share prices of junior exploration companies and in relatively low share trading volumes.
+The Company is engaged in the exploration and development of mineral properties with prospects for gold, silver, copper, zinc and lead in Durango, Sinaloa and Zacatecas States, Mexico, and in British Columbia, Canada.

+During the Nine-month period the company implemented exploration programs on its mineral projects in Mexico, including diamond drilling at the Colibri project in March and April 2008, and further evaluation of the Company's mineral claims in Durango and Sinaloa in April 2008.
+The Company acquired three new projects, El Eden, Vizcaino and Carina projects, in Durango and Sinaloa States, Mexico, through the staking of claims and conducted surface mapping and sampling programs on these claims in July and August 2008.
+In March 2008 the Company entered into an Option and Joint Venture agreement with Blackcomb Minerals Inc. on its Salamandra and Victoria projects, and in August 2008 signed an agreement with Pan American Silver Corp. to advance exploration on Pan American's Escobar and the Company's Sandra projects.
+Deferred exploration and acquisition expenditures in Mexico during the period amounted to \$717,502 (Nine months 2007 - \$1,694,968).